 - Immigrant visa applications processed through consular processing

 At play is how “public charge” is evaluated and enforced.
-For years, federal statute has used Form I-864 to determine whether a beneficiary has a financial safety net to prevent them from relying on public assistance.
+For years, the federal statute has used Form I-864 to determine whether a beneficiary has a financial safety net to prevent them from relying on public assistance.
 Simply proving a sponsor or sponsors had the income and/or assets to support a beneficiary was sufficient to avoid inadmissibility on public charge grounds.
 The new rule shifts the public charge assessment away from Form I-864 and introduces a new form – Form I-944 – to adjustment of status applicants.
 Form I-944, Declaration of Self-Sufficiency, creates new benchmarks to help USCIS determine whether a beneficiary has the ability to become financially self-sufficient.
 Form I-944 will not be required for nonimmigrant change of status or status extensions.

-Public Benefits Consideration
+Public Charge Rule – Public Benefits Consideration

 Under the new Public Charge Rule, USCIS will evaluate petitions based on whether the beneficiary is likely to receive public benefits in 12 months out of a 36-month period.
 The following programs are considered public benefits: